-Welcome to the practice of Dr. Jeff Peterson, PhD, LCPC, LPC, NCC, PCC at Kansas City Psychotherapy (kcpsychotherapy.com).
-This Agreement is your “Informed Consent for Treatment,” which will serve as an official contract between us.
+Welcome to Kansas City Psychotherapy (kcpsychotherapy.com).
+This Agreement is your “Informed Consent for Treatment,” which will serve as an official contract between you and your clinician listed above.
 Informed consent is ethically and legally mandated by mental health licensing boards.
 You may terminate this Agreement in writing at any time.
 As a client engaging in psychotherapy, you are entitled to receive information about the methods of therapy, the techniques used, and the expected duration of therapy.
 The law requires that I obtain your signature acknowledging that I have provided you with this information and that I provide you with a Psychotherapist-Client Service Agreement at the beginning of your therapy with me.
 We can discuss any questions you have about this material at any time.
 That termination will be binding on me unless I have taken action in reliance on it; or if you have not satisfied any financial obligations you have incurred.

 HIPAA requires that I provide you with a Notice of Privacy Practices for use and disclosure of Protected Health Information (PHI) for treatment, payment and health care operations.
 This document contains a summary of information about HIPAA (Health Insurance Portability and Accountability Act), which is a federally mandated privacy act protecting patient rights with regard to the use and disclosure of your Protected Health Information (PHI) for the purpose of treatment, payment, and health care operations.
 You can also learn more about HIPAA and its application to your personal health information in greater detail on-line at: http://www.hhs.gov/ocr/privacy/hipaa/understanding/consumers/index.html